lolo-vignolo/Lorenzo-Vignolo-Portfolio/posts/ReactCoursePro.md

 ---

-## You can visit the repositories built in this course in the above links 😲
+## You can visit the repository built in this course in the above links 😲

 **Component Pattern** - _Navigating throug the different branches you will be able to see the proccess_